-Printmaking I examines the technical processes, applications, and avenues of creative expression inherent to the methods of monotype, relief, intaglio, and mixed media printmaking.
-These distinctive procedures revolve around processes of manual printing; in black and white, as well as in color, through directed projects and personal experimentation.
+avenues of creative expression inherent to the methods of monotype.

+procedures revolve around processes of manual printing; in black and white, as well as in color, through directed projects and personal experimentation.
 The historic, theoretic, and contemporary applications of printmaking as a unique art form are investigated and discussed alongside the physical production of fine art prints.
 Drawing, design principals, craftsmanship, and conceptual development are strongly emphasized and will be cultivated throughout all stages of the course.
-(Prerequisite: ART 103 & ART 106 are recommended)
+(Prerequisite: ART 103 & ART lighting, and basic Photoshop editing is explored as well as career options in digital photography.
+A final printed and digital portfolio will relief, intaglio, and mixed media printmaking.